William Sinkin, Founder

 Long-time San Antonio community leader and activist, Bill Sinkin, founded Solar San Antonio in 1999 with the mission of opening San Antonio’s doors to the vast potential of solar power.
 Advocating for solar for more than 30 years, Bill hosted one of San Antonio’s first major solar installations on the rooftop of his bank in the 1980s.
-Now at the age of 99, Bill remains one of the most forward-thinking and committed individuals in our community when it comes to harnessing the power of the sun.
+Bill, who passed away on Feb.
+3, 2014 at age 100, is regarded as one of the most forward-thinking and committed individuals the community has had.
 His tireless efforts to educate the community about the need for renewable and sustainable energy have produced adoption of solar technology at the CPS Energy Customer Service Center, Bexar Country Jail, and more.
-Today, Bill is Chairman of Solar San Antonio and remains a key inspiration for all solar projects

 Lanny Sinkin, Executive Director